MohammadHammad1796/EmiratesIslamic/README.md

-﻿# Master of web science project in Syrian Virtual University
+﻿# Master of web science assignment in Syrian Virtual University
-# Course AWP
+# Course AWP (Web Programming)
 ---
 ## What will this application do?
 - Display banking services in web application, let admin manage it.

 ## Used programming languages, framework, technologies:
-- C#, .Net core 3.1, ASP
+- C#, .Net core 3.1, ASP, MVC, REST
 - JavaScript, Jquery
 - HTML5, CSS3, Bootstrap

-## Installation Progress
-&emsp; Not ready yet.